spring-epfl/zksk/README.md

 #### A look at the variables
 - The `challenge` is common to a whole protocol.
 In the case of the Or Proof, subchallenges are drawn i.e each subproof runs (simulated or not) with its own challenge.
 > This explains the constraint about reoccuring secrets in and out of an Or statement : we know a malicious Verifier can retrieve a secret which appear under several challenges and a unique commitment.
 A solution is to change the statement syntax into a canonical form, where the Or are on top of the tree.
 - The `randomizers` are the random values used to produce commitments.
 They are paired with the secrets, to ensure that a reoccuring secret will produce identical responses.
-If there are $N$ secrets of $M$ distinct values, there are $M$ distinct randomizers.
+If there are N secrets of M distinct values, there are M distinct randomizers.
-- The `responses` mimic the proof statement and are ordered as the secrets were ordered : If there are $N$ secrets, there are $N$ responses.
+- The `responses` mimic the proof statement and are ordered as the secrets were ordered : If there are N secrets, there are N responses.